Bombing of Augsburg in World War II: 1942 raid: Operation "Margin"

 Only two of the first formation of Lancasters dropped their bombs on the factory.
 Five of the next dropped their bombs.
 After attacking the surviving Lancasters flew home at higher level under cover of darkness.
 Squadron Leader Nettleton returned in a badly damaged aircraft, landing near Blackpool.
 For his outstanding determination and leadership, Nettleton, who had nursed his crippled Lancaster aircraft back to England, would be awarded the Victoria Cross later that same month.
 Many of the other officers and men who had survived the mission received recognition with the award of Distinguished Service Orders, Distinguished Flying Crosses and Distinguished Flying Medals.

 The operation had propaganda value to the British public (having proved that Bomber Command could reach distant targets within Germany).
 However, Lord Selborne, the Minister of Economic Warfare, was infuriated that the target had not been one of those specified by his Ministry for attack.
 Post-war analysis indicated the damage inflicted on the enemy was minor; five of the bombs dropped had failed to explode.
 Eight machine tools were destroyed out of a total of 2,700, and five cranes out of 558.
 Courageous men and valuable aircraft had been lost although Bomber Command had already learned not to send unescorted bombers on such sorties.
 Another lesson was that the Lancaster bomber's rifle-calibre machine guns had proved quite inadequate against enemy fighters that were fitted with self-sealing fuel tanks.

 1944

 In a final Big Week mission (#235), the Eighth Air Force bombed the Augsburg Messerschmitt works during the day on 25 February 1944.
 That night (25/26 February 1944), RAF Bomber Command followed with 594 aircraft and destroyed large parts of the centre of Augsburg.
 21 RAF aircraft, 3.6% of the force was lost (at least four due to collision).
-During the Christmas holiday of 2016, 50,000 Augsburg residents were evacuated to remove a 3.8 tonne dud bomb.

 The last bombings killed 730 people and injured 1,335; 85,000 were left homeless, and nearly a quarter of all homes had been destroyed.
 There were 246 "large or medium sized" and 820 small fires.
 Due to the frozen hydrants and water surfaces (the temperature was minus 18 degrees Celsius) fire fighting was difficult.

+After World War II

+During the Christmas holiday of 2016, 50,000 Augsburg residents were evacuated to remove a 3.8 tonne dud bomb.